RubixML/ML/docs/choosing-an-estimator.md

 | [Mean Shift](clusterers/mean-shift.md) | Moderate | ● | | Handles non-convex clusters, No local minima | Slower training |

 ## Anomaly Detectors
-Anomaly Detectors fall into one of two groups - there are those that consider the entire training data when determining an anomaly, and there are those that only consider a *local region* of the training set.
+Anomaly Detectors fall into one of two groups - there are those that consider the entire training data when determining an anomaly, and there are those that focus on a *local region* of the training set.
 Local anomaly detectors are typically more accurate but come with higher computational complexity.
 Global anomaly detectors are more suited for real-time applications but may produce a higher number of false positives and/or negatives.

 | Anomaly Detector | Scope | Ranking | Online | Advantages | Disadvantages |
 |---|---|---|---|---|---|